Bentonville Planning Commission approves Alice L. Walton School of Medicine plans

 Founded by Walton in 2021, the School of Medicine will offer a four-year, medical degree-granting program that integrates conventional medicine with holistic principles and self-care practices, according to its website.

-The School of Medicine will be east of Crystal Bridges Museum of American Art.
+The school will be east of Crystal Bridges.
 Construction is expected to start this spring, according to the school website.